deanmarti/reqbot/README.md

 ## Contributors

-I used the following tutorial 'https://chatbotsmagazine.com/a-nodejs-chatbot-tutorial-part-1-a2abd1b1c715#.xkoxkhin4' as a starting point, credits also to the stackoverflow cumminity for their.
+I used the following tutorial 'https://chatbotsmagazine.com/a-nodejs-chatbot-tutorial-part-1-a2abd1b1c715#.xkoxkhin4' as a starting point, credits also to the stackoverflow community for their.

 ## Installation